shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

     ![image](../media/lab01-85.png)

-## Task: Create an allocation profile
+## Task 3 : Create an allocation profile

 1. Expand **Calculations** from the left navigation pane then select Allocation profile(preview) and click on **New**